 It is important that as a community we reflect and improve, to ensure that the Regent’s Park JCR is an open and inclusive place: a place where people feel welcome and safe to be who they are and to speak out against injustice.
 However, beyond words, we need to take active steps towards this.

-- In an extraordinary meeting last week in which the Regent’s Park JCR passed a motion in condemnation of the Christ Church JCR and pertinent college authorities in their handling of and actions following their JCR Hustings on May 31st.
+- In an extraordinary meeting, Regent’s Park JCR passed a motion condemning the Christ Church JCR and pertinent college authorities in their handling of, and actions following, their JCR Hustings on May 31st.

 - We also resolved to commit to a thorough review of our Constitution and Standing Orders.